 Cloud computing is renting resources, like storage space or CPU cycles, on another company’s computers.
+Cloud Computing is delivering various computing services over the internet.
 You only pay for what you use.
 The company providing these services is referred to as a cloud provider.
 Some example providers are Microsoft, Amazon, and Google.

 The cloud provider is responsible for the physical hardware required to execute your work, and for keeping it up-to-date.
 The computing services offered tend to vary by cloud provider.
 However, typically they include: